A Comprehensive Interpretation of Fermi-LAT Pulsars: Fundamental-Plane Death Border, Visibility Thresholds, and GeV-TeV Unification: Introduction

 In parallel, a deeper yet relatively simple theoretical insight led to the identification of a striking empirical correlation now known as the \textit{Fundamental Plane} (FP) of gamma-ray pulsars using phase-averaged observables.
 Using a sample of 88 pulsars from the Second {Fermi} Pulsar Catalog \citep{2013ApJS..208...17A}, \citet{2019ApJ...883L...4K} showed that the gamma-ray luminosity $L_\gamma$ scales with the measured spectral cutoff energy $\epsilon_{\text{c}}$, the surface magnetic field $B_\star$, and the spin-down power $\dot{\cal E}$ as

-a relation consistent with theoretical expectations for curvature radiation in the ECS beyond the light cylinder.
+a relation that was interpreted in that work as consistent with curvature radiation in the ECS beyond the light cylinder.
 In this regime, the relevant radius of curvature is dimensionally set by length scales associated with the light cylinder, thereby coupling the global magnetospheric structure geometry to the radiative process.

 This FP relation was later refined in \citet{2022ApJ...934...65K} using a larger pulsar sample from the 4FGL-DR3 catalog, yielding

 where $\epsilon_{c}$ is measured in MeV, $B_{\star}$ is measured in G, and $\dot{\mathcal{E}}$ and $L_{\gamma}$ are measured in $\rm erg\,s^{-1}$ and was further corroborated by PIC simulations in \citet{2023ApJ...954..204K}, where the quantities extracted directly from the particle distributions and radiation calculations, rescaled to realistic pulsars, reproduced both the theoretical FP scaling and the observed trends in the LAT data.